 Calculate the full landed cost before listing your products to Portuguese customers.
 ClearShip gives you the complete breakdown in seconds — product value, shipping, duty, VAT, and handling — so you know exactly what your customer in Lisbon or Porto will be asked to pay on delivery.

-For regular Portuguese customers, add a note to your shop or checkout: "Portuguese customers: import VAT of approximately 23% may be charged on delivery for orders above €150."
+For regular Portuguese customers, add a note to your shop or checkout: "Portuguese customers: unless VAT is collected at checkout, import VAT of approximately 23% will be charged on delivery, whatever the order value."
 It's a one-line addition that prevents the refusal conversation entirely.
 For high-value repeat buyers, DDP shipping — where you pre-pay the charges — removes the friction at the door.
 Delivery refusals from EU customers are more common than most UK sellers expect, and Portugal is no exception.